department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-03-Deferred-Identity-Proofing-Round-1-Usability/conversation guide #1.md

 Last updated by @tygindraux: March 17, 2023

-Note: This Conversation Guide will be used to test [Prototype #1](https://www.figma.com/proto/8vobVoSl1UqLnXsni3rcvO/Login.gov-Adoption%3A-Design-Flows?node-id=41-1311&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=41%3A1311), where after the Veterans signs in to VA.gov, a modal pops up asking them to set up a Login.gov account.
+Note: This Conversation Guide will be used to test [Prototype #1](https://www.figma.com/proto/8vobVoSl1UqLnXsni3rcvO/Login.gov-Adoption%3A-Design-Flows?node-id=41-1311&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=41%3A1311), where after a Veterans signs in to VA.gov, a modal appears asking them to set up a Login.gov account.

 ## Moderator logistics
 ### 2-3 days before the session